Connor King

 Connor Lewis King (born 27 April 1999) is an English football coach and former player.
-He is a goalkeeper coach at Premier League club Burnley,.
+He is an assistant goalkeeper coach at Premier League club Manchester United.

 As a player, King was part of the youth academy at Burnley and later played at non-League level for Barnoldswick Town, Chester and Clitheroe.
 He is a former England under-16 international.

 Club career

 King came through the Burnley academy as a goalkeeper playing for the club from the age of 11 and progressing up until the under-23 team.

 On 10 July 2017, he joined non-league side Barnoldswick Town on loan.
 On 5 January 2018, King returned to Turf Moor with Town manager Danny Craig heaping praise on the player, "I think he has been one of the best keepers in the league and if you could bottle his attitude you would make a fortune.
 The next move he makes should be three or four levels higher up than us because he is that good.
 He has probably been our best passer of the ball and he is a huge talent.

 On 31 August 2018, King signed for National League North side Chester, following his release from Burnley.

 He later had a spell with Clitheroe, where he made sixteen appearances.